Single-use plastic bags will be phased out over the next year, says Jacinda Ardern

 Countdown, Fresh Choice and SuperValue announced they would phase out plastic straws by October 1 this year and move towards 100 per cent reusable, recyclable or compostable packaging by at least 2025.

-Greg Harford, general manager of Retail NZ, said the organisation had been calling for Government leadership on the issue for some time.
+Greg Harford, general manager of public affairs at Retail NZ, said the organisation had been calling for Government leadership on the issue for some time.

 "It is good news that the Government is stepping up to help retailers tackle the issue of reducing plastic waste," Harford said.

-"Kiwis have demonstrated they are concerned about our marine environments and we have generally seen really positive outcomes from those retailers who have already eliminated plastic bags all together," he said.
+"Kiwis have demonstrated they are concerned about our marine environments and we have generally seen really positive outcomes from those retailers who have already eliminated plastic bags all together."

 "Including these in the Government's proposal is a signal that they may not stack up, given that we do not yet have the proper infrastructure to process these kinds of bags effectively in New Zealand at any kind of scale."